johnnymatthews/blog/170223-playing-with-ckan.md

 ---
 title: Playing with CKAN
-description: This post covers how to build and run CKAN from source, just incase you're not a fan of using pre-build binaries.
+description: This post covers how to build and run CKAN from source, in case you're not a fan of using pre-built binaries.
 date: 2017-02-23
 ---